SELinuxProject/selinux-notebook/src/default_rules.md

 context when computing a new context for an object of the defined class.
 Requires policy version 27.

-Policy verion 32 with kernel 5.5 allows the use of *glblub* as a *default_range* default and the computed transition will be the intersection of the MLS range of the two contexts.
+Policy version 32 with kernel 5.5 allows the use of *glblub* as a *default_range* default and the computed transition will be the intersection of the MLS range of the two contexts.
 The *glb* (greatest lower bound) *lub* (lowest upper bound) of a range is calculated as the